TnTech-ECE/F25_Team2_AutomatedChessBoard/Reports/Detailed_Design_Control_Unit/Detailed_Design.md

 # Detailed Design

-## Notes (will not be included in final document)

-*Buildable Diagram*:

-* Create an easy-to-read, tutorial-style system diagram.

-* Label all major connections, signal lines, and power paths.

-* Include notes on voltage levels, communication lines/TYPES, component roles, and dimensions.

-* REFERENCES!

-**NOTE: REVISE THE FOLLOWING INTRO AS DOCUMENT IS FILLED OUT**

 This document presents a comprehensive overview of the Control Unit (CU) subsystem, one of the four primary components of the automated chessboard system; the other subsystems including the Processing Unit, CoreXY Unit, Power Unit, and Peripherals Unit.
 While the primary focus is on the Control Unit, this document also provides a high-level integration perspective with the remaining subsystems, in order to illustrate the CU’s role in coordinating communication, motion, and actuation across the entire system.
 Additionally, the document outlines the key technical constraints, relevant electrical and safety standards, and operational requirements that guide the subsystem’s design and implementation.
 Finally, it describes the proposed circuitry, communication methods, and control logic necessary to construct and validate the Control Unit as a critical part of the complete automated chessboard solution.

 ## Function of the Subsystem